flutter/flutter/specs/style.md

   // TokenSource stores unforgeable state on this object using symbols or a weakmap or some such }

-dictionary ParsedValue {
+// TODO(ianh): this is a non-starter, we need something better to handle units and custom painting dictionary ParsedValue {
   any value = null;
   ValueResolver? resolver = null;